Faculty Spotlight: Autumn Straw, Social Work Program

 Can you tell me a little about your background and what drew you to UNE Online?

-I genuinely enjoyed my position, along with the children, families, and colleagues with whom I was lucky enough to work.
-Therapeutic work is not just about the big “ah ha” moments with clients, but also about supporting people through the small steps and slips that are inherent in all our lives.
+I have learned so much from working with children, adolescents, families, and multitude of other professionals.
+When I started out on my own MSW path, I was really looking to make big ‘ah ha’ changes for clients.
+I’ve realized that we as therapists do not make those changes, clients do – we are just a guide.
+Also, that therapeutic work is not just about the big “ah ha” moments with clients, but also about supporting people through the small steps and slips that are inherent through all our lives.

 When my family started to grow, my husband and I decided to move back to Maine to be closer to family.
-While therapeutic work is extremely meaningful to me and is the cornerstone of my career, I decided the best way for me to give back to the field of social work was to help provide an exceptional educational experience for future social workers.
+While therapeutic work is extremely meaningful to me and is the cornerstone of my career, an opportunity arose for me to join UNE and give back to the field of social work in a much larger sense.
+I have been honored to help provide an exceptional educational experience for future social workers.

 LEARN MORE ABOUT EARNING YOUR MSW ONLINE